Constitution of Kyrgyzstan: 2010 constitution

+The Constitution of Kyrgyzstan was the supreme law of the Kyrgyz Republic.
+The constitution in force from 2010 until 2021 was passed by referendum on June 27, 2010, replacing the previous constitution.
+It introduced a strong parliament to the country, reducing the power of the historically strong president.
+The constitution is similar in many ways to the previous one.

 2021 constitution

 The current constitution of Kyrgyzstan was passed by referendum on 11 April 2021, replacing the 2010 Constitution of Kyrgyzstan.
-It reintroduced a strong president to the country, reducing the power of the legislative branch.
+Dubbed the "khanstitution" due to its concentration of power in the presidency, it reintroduced a strong president to the country, reducing the power of the legislative branch.
 Will Partlett describes the new constitution as making structural changes that "move Kyrgyzstan away from a checks-and-balances system of semi-presidentialism toward a form of presidentialism that is close to the authoritarian-style 'crown-presidentialism' in the post-Soviet Eurasian space."